across-protocol/indexer/packages/persistence-example/README.md

 This is meant to be an example of using a persistence layer in this monorepo.

+This template uses:
+- PostgreSQL with TypeORM
+- Redis

+When creating a package based on this one, include the scripts for creating and running migrations in the package.json of the root folder.
+[See scripts](../../package.json):

+- db:persistence-example:migrate:generate
+- db:persistence-example:migrate:run
+- dev-env:persistence-example:db:migrate:generate
+- dev-env:persistence-example:db:migrate:run

 ## Adding a new package

 Refer to the `template` package for a basic template to start a new package.